 Annual Student Awards, Scholarships, and Fellowships

 The Clark M. Brink Memorial Essay Awards are two awards given for student essays exhibiting "the highest degree of originality of composition and excellence in handling a topic treating or exemplifying the values of humanistic studies."
-Competition for the awards is open to all undergraduate students at KSU.
-The amount of the prize varies from year to year.
+The essay should be no more than 5000 words in length.
+Competition for the award is open to all undergraduate students at K-State.

 The Lamb Memorial Scholarship recognizes outstanding creative writing students and students who play intercollegiate basketball.
-The scholarship is granted alternately to sophomore, junior, and senior students who are enrolled in creative writing or who play intercollegiate basketball.
+The scholarship is granted in alternating years to sophomore, junior, and senior students who are enrolled in creative writing or who play intercollegiate basketball.
 Previous winners are ineligible.
-The Lamb Memorial Scholarship amount varies from year to year.
+No application is required.

 UNDERGRADUATE AND GRADUATE AWARDS

 The Cultural Studies Essay Award is given for the best undergraduate or graduate essay on literature or other arts (i.e. film, television, popular culture, or highbrow culture) treated in a way that includes the social, political, or economic concerns from the historical time of the work.
 Essays may be of any length up to 20 pages.

 The Composition/Rhetoric Research Award is awarded for the best undergraduate or graduate scholarly paper in composition and rhetoric, including but not limited to the areas of professional-technical writing, writing center scholarship, writing pedagogy, literacy studies, and composition and rhetorical theory.